Clients

 Lambeth Early Action Partnership (LEAP)

-From 2018 to 2020, we are on the list of evaluation and research preferred suppliers for this partnership.
+Between 2018 and 2020, we were on the list of evaluation and research preferred suppliers for this partnership.
 Our services include implementation, process, impact, and economic evaluations; quantitative research; and mapping studies.

 NHS Arden and Greater East Midlands Commissioning Support Unit